groob/CommPhone/README.md

-Web Scraper/CLI Utility to print and search phone extensions for your ogranization.
+Web scraper/CLI utility to print and search phone extensions for your ogranization.

 # Example Usage: